-1. Using the Fluke digital multimeter (DMM), measure the resistance values of five 1k Ohm resistors contained in your supplies kit and record the results with the most precision you can get from the meter in your notebook.
+- 1. Using the Fluke digital multimeter (DMM), measure the resistance values of five 1k Ohm resistors contained in the lab component drawers and record the results with the most precision you can get from the meter in your notebook.
 Does the variability in resistance values make sense in terms of the specified tolerance of the resistors?
-To measure the resistances, either place the resistors in your protoboard or use alligator clips.

-2. Assemble two 1k Ohm resistors in series.
+To measure the resistances, either place the resistors in your protoboard or use alligator clips. - 2.
+Using your protoboard, assemble two 1k Ohm resistors in series.
 Q1: What do you expect the combined resistance to be?
-Measure it using the DMM, record and comment on the result.

-3. Assemble two 1k Ohm resistors in parallel.
+Measure it using the DMM, record and comment on the result. - 3.
+Assemble two 1k Ohm resistors in parallel.
 Q2: What do you expect the combined resistance to be?
 Measure it using the DMM, record and comment on the result.

-4. Next we will study the functionality of the potentiometer (variable resistor) contained in your supplies kit.
+4. Next we will study the functionality of the potentiometer (variable resistor) contained in the component drawers in the lab.
 The potentiometer is rectangular-shaped with three small leads attached (see below) and fits into your protoboard.
 The resistance between the two outer leads is fixed.
 What is it?
-The resistance between the middle lead and either of the two outer leads can be varied by turning the small screw on the potentiometer using the "pottrimmer" (little screwdriver) found in your toolkit.
+The resistance between the middle lead and either of the two outer leads can be varied by turning the small screw on the potentiometer using the "pot-trimmer" (little screwdriver) found in your toolkit.
 Turning the screw changes how the total outer-lead resistance is divided between each outer lead and the middle lead.
 In other words, the resistance from one outer lead and the middle lead plus the resistance between the other outer lead and the middle lead always adds up to the resistance between the two outer leads, which does not change.

 Measure the resistance between one outer lead and the middle lead as you turn the screw.
 Find out whether the resistance between one outer lead and the middle lead changes linearly as you move the dial in equal angular increments.
-Do this by plotting the resistance as a function of the angle (in degrees, radians, or turns).
+Do this by plotting the resistance as a function of the number of turns from one stop.
 You may find that the answer is different if you are very near either end of the range or if you are in the middle, so be sure to take a data over the entire adjustable range of the potentiometer.
 Ask if you do not understand this question.